-Brian J. McCabe is a Professor and the Director of Undergraduate Studies in the Department of Sociology.
+Brian J. McCabe is a Professor of Sociology and the Director of Undergraduate Studies in the Department of Sociology.
 He holds an affiliated appointment in the McCourt School of Public Policy.
 He is a scholar of urban inequality, housing and public policy.

 An alumnus of Georgetown, Professor McCabe graduated from the School of Foreign Service in 2002.
 He completed a Masters degree in urban geography at the London School of Economics in 2004 and a PhD in the Sociology Department at New York University in 2011.
 From 2022 - 2024, he served as the Deputy Assistant Secretary for Policy Development in the Office of Policy Development & Research (PD&R) at the US Department of Housing and Urban Development (HUD).